rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Attach the Battery Case

-Push battery wires through hole in the main body.
-Attach battery case used M2 Flathead screws.
+Push battery wires through the holes in the main body.
+Attach the battery case using M2 Flathead screws.

-### Attach the Other Components into the Main Board
+### Attach the Other Components to the Main Board

 SD Card Adapter and Main Board used M2 Roundhead screws.
-Be sure that the hole in the main body for the SD Card matches SDCard slot.
+Be sure that the hole in the main body for the SD Card matches the SD Card slot.

 Attach the main PCB board.
 Make sure that the J3 screen is next to the hat connector and the SW1 is at the bottom of the display.